 Fluoride is an essential mineral when it comes to oral health.
-We’ve all heard our dentist talk about it and many of us know that our tap water is enhanced with it, but have you ever considered that there may be too much of a good thing?
-When it comes to fluoride, there is a recommended amount to consume and this amount is especially important when it comes to the wellbeing of our children.
+We’ve all heard our dentist talk about it, and many of us know that our tap water is enhanced with it, but have you ever considered that there might be too much of a good thing?
+When it comes to fluoride, there is a recommended amount to consume, and this amount is significant when it comes to the wellbeing of our children.
 Although consuming too much fluoride won’t cause lasting health effects, it can result in a condition known as fluorosis.
 If you’re curious to learn more about this fluoride phenomenon, keep reading to get the facts in order!

 What is fluorosis?

 Everyone knows that humans will have two sets of teeth in our life: baby teeth and permanent teeth.
 But what many do not realize is that our permanent adult teeth are forming in our jaws as we are children.
 As these permanent teeth form, an excess of fluoride in the body can cause them to develop white or brown spots or discoloration on their surface.
 The intensity of fluorosis can range from being mild and hard to notice to causing surface irregularities on the teeth.
-Fluorosis will only develop while the teeth are forming and cannot happen after they have erupted into the mouth.
+Fluorosis will only develop while the teeth form and cannot happen after they have erupted into the mouth.
 It is important to note that fluorosis is simply a cosmetic condition and not a disease or illness.
-Many cases of fluorosis are a result of a child repeatedly swallowing toothpaste or of them consuming fluoride supplements when the water they drink is already fluorinated.
+Many fluorosis cases result from a child repeatedly swallowing toothpaste or consuming fluoride supplements when the water they drink is already fluorinated.